VladiZdr/alg_visualiser/README.md

     Syntax: Only supports simple loops, conditionals, and arithmetic operations.
 Advanced Python syntax is not supported.
     Error Handling: Minimal error handling; unsupported code may result in unexpected behavior.

-Contributing

-Contributions are welcome!
-If you have suggestions or improvements, feel free to open an issue or submit a pull request.
-Please ensure compatibility with the existing structure before making substantial changes.
-License

 Acknowledgments

 Special thanks to the PyQt and Python communities for providing valuable resources and libraries that make projects like this possible.

-This `README.md` provides a detailed description of the project, guiding users on installation, usage, and contribution.
-Adjust the GitHub repository link as needed based on your repository location.
-Let me know if there’s anything else you’d like to add!